pivotal/docs-tap/services-toolkit/how-to-guides/dynamic-provisioning-tanzu-postgresql.hbs.md

    - `USERNAME` is your registry user name.
    - `PASSWORD` is your registry password.

-   > **Note** You must update the `--docker-server` value if you reloacted images as part of the installation
+   > **Note** You must update the `--docker-server` value if you relocated images as part of the installation
    > of the operator.

 ### <a id="compositeresourcedef"></a> Create a CompositeResourceDefinition

-To create the CompositeResourceDefinition:
+To create the CompositeResourceDefinition (XRD):

 1. Create a file named `xpostgresqlinstances.database.tanzu.example.org.xrd.yaml` and copy in the following contents: